 application shortcut

-1. Right-click on the desired icon for which you need to create a shortcut.
+1. Right-click the desired icon for which you need to create a shortcut.

 3. Under the Shortcut key section, enter the desired shortcut key.